 During Q3 2022, OCRP programs continued planning for Phase 2 King region implementation of the Contempt Settlement Agreement.
 OCRP contracted with a provider to implement OCRP in the King region.
-Limited outpatient restoration services began Oct.
-31, 2022 as the program ramps up services.
-Additional program slots will become available as the contractor continues to hire and train additional staff.
+Limited outpatient restoration services began in Q4 on Oct.
+31, 2022.
+Additional program slots became available in Q1 2023 as the contractor hired and trained additional staff.
 Every person identified as appropriate and subsequently ordered for restoration treatment in OCRP can access community resources and build or rebuild the community supports necessary to enable success post-restoration.
 Diverting people from inpatient hospital or RTF beds allows people with higher acuity to access those beds.

 Efforts to reduce demand for competency services include several innovative programs listed as follows: Forensic Projects for Assistance in Transition from Homelessness, mobile crisis response, and Forensic Housing and Recovery through Peer Services teams.
 FPATH identifies and builds relationships with persons at highest risk for involvement in the criminal court, homelessness, and forensic mental health systems to provide services and prevent involvement in these systems.
-Mobile crisis response provides timely interventions in the field to keep individuals from being arrested and incarcerated and to instead quickly connect them with the services they need.
+MCR provides timely interventions in the field to keep individuals from being arrested and incarcerated and to instead quickly connect them with the services they need.
 FHARPS identifies persons who are homeless or unstably housed who also have behavioral health needs, and connects them with supports for housing and peers who have similar lived experience.
 Each of these programs is working to meet client's needs and to enable them to move forward in a positive manner before a behavioral health crisis necessitates criminal court involvement or involuntary hospitalization.
 FPATH, MCR, and FHARPS programs have implemented their initial suite of services for Phase 2 in the King region.
 Services became active during Q1 2022.
 These programs pair ideally with Forensic Navigator services and with OCRP.
 FPATH, MCR, and FHARPS have already been working closely in the King region with their navigator counterparts.
 Now that OCRP has begun serving clients, the entire suite of Phase 2 programs will be able to serve clients together moving forward.

 OFMHS management has worked with the union to create additional efficiencies for jail-based evaluations.
 Through the demand to bargain process, eastside evaluators transitioned from workload expectations of nine evaluations per month to 12 evaluations per month.
 This change took several months to implement.
 After implementation, evaluator workload on both sides of the state now matches.
 Further, an additional demand to bargain was completed in September 2022 allowing DSHS to contract both in-state and out-of-state forensic evaluators to assist with competency orders.
-Recent work to implement changes from the successful contract evaluations demand to bargain agreement will be ongoing into Q4 2022.
+Recent work to implement changes from the successful contract evaluations demand to bargain agreement continued into Q4 2022.
+On-time jail-based evaluation completions for the eastside more than doubled in the last few months of 2022, and part of this success can be attributed to successful implementation of recent demand to bargains.
+Significant improvement in timely jail-based evaluation completions continued throughout Q1 2023 as well.